How Many Kids Do Sarah & Todd Palin Have?

 Track (Born 1989)

 The firstborn Palin child has struggled with abusing narcotics and alcohol.
-According to Metro, the 30-year-old Army veteran married in 2011 but later got arrested multiple times for assault and domestic violence.
+According to Metro, the 30-year-old Army veteran married in 2011 but was later arrested multiple times for assault and domestic violence.
 Sarah Palin has attributed her son’s violent past to PTSD from his tour in Iraq.
 Track has a daughter with his ex-wife, Britta Hanson, and a son with an ex-girlfriend.

 Bristol (Born 1990)

 The eldest Palin daughter made headlines when she became pregnant by her high school boyfriend, Levi Johnston, just ahead of the 2008 election.
 Bristol later starred in multiple reality shows and later competed on Dancing with the Stars, where she made it to the finals.
-Today, the Teen Mom OG alum is a mom to three children, Tripp (with Johnston) and Sailor and Atlee, with ex-husband Dakota Meyer.
+Today, the Teen Mom OG alum is a mom to three children, Tripp (with Johnston), Sailor, and Atlee, the latter two being fathered by ex-husband Dakota Meyer.

 Willow (Born 1994)

 In May, Palin’s 25-year-old daughter Willow announced on Instagram that she is expecting twins with her husband Ricky Bailey.
-The couple, who married in fall 2018, will welcome two baby girls in December.
+The couple, who married in fall of 2018, will welcome two baby girls in December.

 Piper (Born 2001)